 Field-hunting tip

-Look in hydrothermal antimony deposits country — that is the host setting where tripuhyite typically forms.
+Look in hydrothermal antimony deposits country, the host setting where tripuhyite typically forms.
 If you start seeing stibnite, goethite, quartz in float, you are in the right ground.
 Field specimens usually show a massive, crusts, or earthy aggregates habit, so train your eye for that shape before scanning the outcrop.